 In terms of digital preservation, the team's method aligns with the "bloom-and-fade" approach: the website was released to the public with significant fanfare that was sustained for the duration of its active life (twelve months).
 After this, the project entered retirement.
 As planned, the site managers removed the website from public view exactly one year after its launch in July of 2012.
 However, a book based on the online exhibition, Lost Art: Missing Artworks of the Twentieth Century was published in 2013, reinforcing the parallels between this online exhibition and its physical counterparts.
 Just as physical exhibitions are usually temporary and therefore rely on exhibition catalogues to establish the permanent record of an event, The Gallery of Lost Art can now be revisited only through the sturdy pages of the physical Lost Art book or the scaffolding that remains of the archived website.
-Unlike the archived website, the team, and was produced by one individual in the wake of the website's demise.
+Unlike the archived website, the book project was not incorporated into the original project scope for The Gallery of Lost Art team, and was produced by one individual in the wake of the website's demise.
 Indeed, Jennifer Mundy is listed as the sole author of Lost Art, the hardback book that endeavors to represent the text from the virtual exhibition alongside seventy color illustrations.
 The book seems to act as a loophole, allowing the exhibition to persist, in a very altered form, even though it is no longer available online.

-449 Visual Media Workshop at the University of Pittsburgh, The Socio-Technical Sustainability Roadmap, accessed July 23, 2018, http://sustainingdh.net.
+&lt;sup>449 Visual Media Workshop at the University of Pittsburgh, The Socio-Technical Sustainability Roadmap, accessed July 23, 2018, http://sustainingdh.net.